maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 smart-but-hard-to-parse code, which really helps keeping the level of comments low.
 But there are still many reasons comments are still needed.

+### Fighting tribal knowledge

-**Fighting tribal knowledge.** Excellent naming and structure cannot help with the "why" of a piece of code.
+Excellent naming and structure cannot help with the "why" of a piece of code.
 Complex math operations is a typical example of code that needs to be thougouly commented.
 Teams want to keep the amount of "tribal knowledge" as low as possible, and the only way in this kind of situation is to write comments.
 Take a look at [this](https://github.com/haproxy/haproxy/blob/530408f976e5fe2f2f2b4b733b39da36770b566f/include/proto/freq_ctr.h#L138-L248) for example.

+### Good naming takes time

-**Good naming takes time.** Finding a good name that properly carries the exact intent and help self-documenting takes time.
+Finding a good name that properly carries the exact intent and help self-documenting takes time.
 It always takes a few iterations before the code becomes self-documenting enough to be able to remove comments.